fabricionarcizo/snpe_optimizer/README.md

 # hagRID Optimizer

-This repository contains tools and scripts for optimizing deep learning models, with a focus on YOLO NAS models, for deployment on edge devices.
+This repository contains tools and scripts for optimizing deep learning models, with a focus on YOLO NAS and hagRID models, for deployment on edge devices.
 It includes model conversion, quantization, and benchmarking utilities, as well as example notebooks for model optimization and evaluation.
-This is a research-oriented optimization toolkit designed for experiments and development for the tutorial `Edge AI in Action: Technologies and Applications` presented during the IEEE/CVF Conference on Computer Vision and Pattern Recognition 2025 (CVPR 2025).
+This toolkit is designed for the tutorial `Edge AI in Action: Technologies and Applications` at IEEE/CVF CVPR 2025.

 ## Table of Contents